Foster Youth Rights Resources

 - live in a home or STRTP that maintains the social and cultural standards of your Tribe and tribal community

-- live in an Indian foster home that is licensed or approved, or a facility that is approved by your Tribe or an Indian organization that meets your needs
+- live in an Indian foster home, or facility that is licensed, approved, or specified by your Tribe or an Indian organization and meets your needs

 - live in a place that reflects and keeps you connected to the cultural and social standards of your Tribe and/or tribal community